 Activities described herein were conducted by us directly, or by us through our consultant acting on our instructions and behalf.
-To perform our RCOI, we submitted time sensitive correspondence to our 3TG Suppliers requesting that they complete and return to us a completed Conflict Minerals Reporting Template version 5.12 ("CMRT"), developed by the Responsible Minerals Initiative ("RMI") to report on their use and supply to us of items containing 3TG Minerals in 2019.
+To perform our RCOI, we submitted time sensitive correspondence to our 3TG Suppliers requesting that they complete and return to us a then current form of the Conflict Minerals Reporting Template ("CMRT"), developed by the Responsible Minerals Initiative ("RMI") to report on their use and supply to us of items containing 3TG Minerals in 2020.
 We also requested that many of our second-tier suppliers, i.e., the manufacturers of items we purchase through distributors, complete and return to us a CMRT.
 Many of the 3TG Suppliers promptly responded.
 We followed-up with non-responsive suppliers a second time or more.
 We reviewed, categorized and assessed the responses.
-For 2019, we benefited from an improved system that quickly flagged any CMRT that was incomplete or had obvious errors to request the supplier to better complete the information before proceeding further.
+We benefited from an improved system that quickly flagged any CMRT that was incomplete or had obvious errors to request the supplier to better complete the information before proceeding further.
 As a result, we believe that the number of defective CMRT's in our RCOI decreased.
+For this RCOI, we experienced a lower rate of defects in CMRT responses which we believe is a result of our 3TG Suppliers becoming increasingly skilled at completing the CMRT.

-As of May 7, 2020, we had received responses from 3TG Suppliers representing over 94% of our suppliers of the Applicable Products, and representing over 99% of the total dollars spent with 3TG Suppliers.
+As of May 14, 2021, we had received responses from 3TG Suppliers representing over 86% of our suppliers of the Applicable Products, and representing over 99% of the total dollars spent with 3TG Suppliers.
 The majority of responding 3TG Suppliers asserted that the 3TG Minerals used in the items supplied by them to us did not originate in the Covered Countries.
 Certain of the remaining 3TG Suppliers indicated that they knew or had reason to believe that some of the items they supplied to us during the reporting period contained necessary 3TG Minerals that originated or may have originated in the Covered Countries, and knew or had reason to believe that those necessary 3TG Minerals may not have been from recycled or scrap sources.
 In some instances, responses were not complete.
 We, therefore, determined that we have reason to believe that some of the necessary 3TG Minerals contained in our Applicable Products may have originated in the Covered Countries and may not be from recycled or scrap sources.
 Because of that determination, we conducted the due diligence described under the heading "Due Diligence" below.